frischknechta/TripAvisor-deliveroo-back/README.md

-# TripAdvisor Back-end
+# TripAdvisor + Deliveroo Backend

-This project has been developped during my formation @Le Reacteur.
+These projects have been developped during my formation @Le Reacteur.
-This is an exercise and has no commercial purpose.
+They were realized as an exercise and have no commercial purpose.